By Daniel Brouse

 The impact of climate change on insurance rates and coverage illustrates the growing and unsustainable costs of climate-related disasters.
 In high-vulnerability areas like coastal properties and states such as Florida, Louisiana, Mississippi, Georgia, Oklahoma, Texas, Arizona, Arkansas, Alabama, New Mexico, Nevada, Colorado, California, and Washington, the convergence of rising insurance premiums, frequent natural disasters, and declining property values creates a compounding crisis.
 For example, in Florida, Louisiana, and California, taxpayers already subsidize homeowner insurance premiums due to the inability of private insurers to bear the mounting risks alone.
 In Florida, the state-owned insurer, Citizens Property Insurance Corporation, has become the largest insurer, a testament to the scale of market withdrawal by private companies.

-As climate-related disasters -- such as hurricanes, wildfires, and flood -- increase in both frequency and intensity, the economic strain on both taxpayers and insurance systems is becoming unsustainable.
+As climate-related disasters -- such as hurricanes, wildfires, and floods -- increase in both frequency and intensity, the economic strain on both taxpayers and insurance systems is becoming unsustainable.
 Florida's reliance on taxpayer-backed insurance, for instance, exposes state finances to significant risk, particularly after events like Hurricane Ian in 2022, which caused catastrophic losses.
 Taxpayer-funded bailouts of insurance systems and rising deficits could divert resources from other critical areas, further exacerbating economic instability.

 Insurance costs across sectors -- including crop insurance, property insurance, real estate policies, and transportation coverage -- are projected to rise annually as risk assessments become more climate-focused.
 In agriculture, extreme weather events such as droughts and floods are already inflating premiums for crop insurance, threatening the viability of farms.
 Similarly, transportation insurers face rising costs due to infrastructure damage from climate-related disasters, such as washed-out roads and disrupted supply chains.